-The majority of planting will be of native vegetation appropriate to the site, and it will be located to extent and connect other areas of native vegetation.
+The majority of planting will be of native vegetation appropriate to the site, includes flowering and fruiting species that will attract native birds, and will be located to extent and connect other areas of native vegetation within the site.

 5.1.3 To improve the city's ecological resilience by gradually increasing the indigenous vegetation cover on the Town Belt and its connectivity within a region-wide ecological network.